BudickDa/Crawly-McCrawlface/readme.md

 Content extraction will only work if at least five sites with the same template were crawled.
 The extraction works by looking on the differences between the sites.
 The nodes with a difference more than the mean differences of all nodes are extracted as content.

-## Events:

-### Crawler
-`ready` is fired when five sites where loaded, this is the first point where content extraction can be applied.
-If the content is crawled from different domains, the event will not be helpful anymore.
-You should use `siteAdded` or `sitesChanged`.

-`siteAdded` is fired when a new site was added.
-It contains the new site as object.

-`sitesChanged` is fired when a new site was added, it contains the count of all sites.

-`finished` is fired when the queue is empty.
-On default usages, this is the point when everything is ready.

-`ready` is called, when there are enough sites (default: 10) to do a content extraction

-## API

-todo